ralsina/faaso/docs/funko-dev.md

 # Writing your First Funko for FaaSO

 This is a tutorial showing how to develop your own application for FaaSO.
-It's not a *large* application, but it uses most of the capabilities of the platform.
+It's not a *large* application, but it uses many of the platform's capabilities.

 ## The Application